mkondel/jimp-exif-text/README.md

 # jimp-exif-text
 Demonstrate a bug with EXIF rotated images

-# steps to reproduce
+# Steps to reproduce
 1. checkout this repo
 2. `yarn`
 3. `yarn start`

-# this image should be in a protrait orientation (height > width)
+# Original image
 ![](input.jpg)
+This image should be in a protrait orientation (height > width).
+Note that your browser/github might still show it as landscape here!
+Download the file and open it in GIMP, Photoshop or a similar program.

-# this is the output.jpg that JIMP produces
+# Output that is broken
 ![](output.jpg)
+This is the output.jpg that JIMP produces.
+There are black bars on the right and left, and the image is actually in landscape this time.